git-guard/gitguard-cli/README.md

 ### Rate Limit Exceeded

-Free tier has generous limits.
+Free tier includes 5 scans per day.
 If you hit the limit:

 1. Wait for the daily reset (shown in `gitguard whoami`)
-2. Or upgrade to Pro/Premier for unlimited scans
+2. Upgrade to Pro (100/day) or Premier (unlimited scans)

 ### No Files Found